 Sweet meringues filled with fresh clotted cream, orange marmalade and dark chocolate…

 Marmalade lovers, this recipe is for you!
-I love marmalade so much hand can pretty much add to anything.
+I love marmalade so much that I can pretty much add it to anything.
 As I grew up in Jordan, we had an orange tree in our garden.
 This meant that every winter we got lots of oranges that my Mum used to make sweet marmalade.
 With only 2 ingredients she used to turn a glut of oranges into jars and jars of delicious homemade marmalade.

 So as we always had homemade marmalade at home, we used it for many things.
-To top our crepes and pancakes, to glaze meat, to bake cakes, or just to spread on bread with some butter.
+To top our crepes and pancakes, to glaze meat, to bake cakes, or just to spread over bread with some butter.

 This year, Expedia have launched a new food map which highlights the best food events, festivals and celebrations for each month in 2017.
 And to support the Dalemain Marmalade awards this month, I’m sharing with you my meringue nests with marmalade and cream recipe.
-To check out the Expedia food map and find out more about the wonderful events, please click here.

-I wanted to create something that was not already put on the internet, so I made these meringue nests and filled them with clotted cream and marmalade.
+I wanted to create something that was not already put on the internet.
+So I made these meringue nests and filled them with clotted cream and marmalade.
 Because I think that orange and dark chocolate go so well together, I topped these with drizzles of dark melted chocolate!